CPC Definition - Subclass C21D

 Cast iron

-Ferrous alloy which solidifies with an eutectic, with C 2.1-4%.
+Ferrous alloy which solidifies with a eutectic, with a carbon content of 2.1-4 wt%.

 Steel